blynkkk/docs/tutorials/using-virtual-pins-to-control-physical-devices.md

 **The BLYNK\_WRITE\(vPin\) function**
 In your C++ sketch you can add a special function that is triggered automatically whenever the server tells your device that the value of your virtual pin has changed.
 This change would normally happen when the widget button in the app is pressed.
-This special function is called BLYNK\_WRITE, but it’s name is is a little confusing.
+This special function is called BLYNK\_WRITE, but it’s name is a little confusing.
 Think of it as meaning that the server is telling your hardware “someone has written a new value to your virtual pin”.

 So, for virtual pin 0, our sketch would need this bit of code adding…